History of the National Hockey League: Great Depression

-1942–1967: Original Six
+1942–1967: Original Six era

 Post-war period

 In February 1943, league President Frank Calder collapsed during a meeting, dying shortly after.
 Red Dutton agreed to take over as president after receiving assurances from the league that the Brooklyn franchise he had operated would resume play after the war.
 When the other team owners reneged on this promise in 1946, Dutton resigned as league president.
 With Dutton's recommendation, Clarence Campbell was named president of the NHL in 1946.
 He remained in that role until his retirement in 1977.
 For the first 21 years of his presidency, the same six teams (located in Boston, Chicago, Detroit, Montreal, New York, and Toronto) competed for the Stanley Cup and that period has been called the "golden age of hockey".
 The NHL featured increasingly intense rivalries coupled with rule innovations that opened up the game.
 The first official All-Star Game took place at Maple Leaf Gardens in Toronto on October 13, 1947, to raise money for the newly created NHL Pension Society.
 The NHL All-Stars defeated the Toronto Maple Leafs 4–3 and raised C$25,000 for the pension fund.

 The 1940s Canadiens were led by the "Punch line" of Elmer Lach, Toe Blake and Maurice "Rocket" Richard.
 In 1944–45, Lach, Richard and Blake finished first, second and third in the NHL's scoring race with 80, 73 and 67 points respectively.
 It was Richard who became the focus of the media and fans as he attempted to score 50 goals in a 50-game season, a feat no other player had accomplished in league history.
 Richard scored his 50th goal in Boston at 17:45 of the third period of Montreal's final game of the season.
-On March 13, 1948, Larry Kwong, the "China Clipper", becomes the first non-white player in the NHL, breaking the colour barrier.
+On March 13, 1948, Larry Kwong, the "China Clipper", became the first non-white player in the NHL, breaking the colour barrier.
 He suited up for the New York Rangers against the Montreal Canadiens at the Montreal Forum.